AmaarM/tdd-lifetracker-starter/README.md

 This application will be built using the battle-tested PERN stack - PostgreSQL, Express, React, and Node.

-Week 1 of Project GIF: https://streamable.com/nudz0v
+- Week 1 of Project GIF: https://streamable.com/nudz0v
-Week 2 of Project GIF: https://streamable.com/jk4n8z
+- Week 2 of Project GIF: https://streamable.com/jk4n8z
+- Link to Heroku/Surge Site: https://lifetracker-amaar.surge.sh/

 ## Goals